takalkartejas/learning_docker/README.md

 21. docker run --name <toBeCreatedContainerName> --volumes-from <containerNameWhoseVolumeWeNeed>  <image_name> :- to mount the volumes from one container to other
 22. docker build -t <name>:<tag> <locatiomOfDockerFile> :- build image using DockerFile
 23. docker image rm
+24. docker images -f'dangling=true' :- gives all dangling images that has tag <none> which means they have been overwritten by other image
+25. docker images -f'dangling=true' -q :- give only the image id of dangling images
+26. docker rmi $(docker images -f'dangling=true' -q) :- delete all dangling images